AREA4-Brunch/tsp/README.md

 Implementations solve the STSP and SSHP.

 Previously researched and below presented 3-opt implementation has been transformed into k-opt, and heavily optimized.
 Rand has been merged with funky instead of classical.
-When applying the 3-opt move the order of reassambled segments has changed, resulting in overall poorer quality of found solutions specifically on: problem 263.
-Funky and rand_no_2_opt variants have been unaffected by this change.
-This alligns with the 3-opt research results suggesting the significance of changing the edge selection's searching order between iterations.
-Furthermore this research has shown that pure opt moves should be preferred at the beginning of the search resulting in higher quality solutions, and faster overall search.
+This research has shown that pure opt moves should be preferred at the beginning of the search resulting in higher quality solutions, and faster overall search.

 ### Optimized 3-opt Variants Comparison